jxmot/github-label-manager/README.md

     * Edit labels in a fashion similar to how it's done on GitHub
     * Save a repository's labels to a JSON file
     * Load labels from JSON files and upload the labels to a repository
-    * Import additional labels to a repository's label list
+    * Import additional labels to a label list
     * *TBD*

 This application is not intended to be deployed for *multi-user* scenarios.
 It is intended to assist an *individual* in the task of managing GitHub issue labels across a number of repositories.
 Each user(*repository owner/collaborator*) will require their own separate installation of this application.
 This application can be hosted either locally or on an Internet accessible web server.
 However the latter is *not recommended* unless sufficient security has been implemented.